SplitSky/resdata2/README.md

 # ResData

+THIS IS A PLACEHOLDER.
+I WILL WRITE IT PROPERLY ONCE SOMETHING WORKS

 ResData is a comprehensive full-stack application designed to facilitate efficient data management and analysis for research groups.
 Built with FastAPI, MongoDB, Svelte, and Kubernetes, ResData aims to provide a robust and scalable solution for handling large datasets generated from lab equipment.

 ## Table of Contents